-Figure 5-44.
+Figure 5-45.
 Gaterotor Assembly Removal

-Figure 5-45.
+Figure 5-46.
 Gaterotor Assembly and Tools

-- (0.076-0.102 mm).
+- 23. Check the clearance between the entire gaterotor blade and the shelf, rotate the gaterotor to find the tightest spot.
+It should be between 0.003-0.004" (0.076-0.102 mm).
 Make adjustments, if necessary.
-It is preferable to shim the gaterotor blade looser rather than tighter against the shelf, see Figure 5-46. - 24.
+It is preferable to shim the gaterotor blade looser rather than tighter against the shelf, see Figure 5-47. - 24.
 After clearance has been set install a new O-ring (143) on bearing housing cover, install cover and tighten the bolts to the recommended torque value. - 25.
 Install side cover with a new gasket.
 Tighten the bolts to the recommended torque value.
 The unit can then be evacuated and leak checked.